Anthonypaige/investnurenergy/src/content/post/iot-is-fueling-smart-energy-devices.md

 ### **Smart Circuit Breakers**

 Smart circuit breakers are essential components that transform traditional electrical panels into intelligent energy management hubs.
 By controlling individual circuits, they enable homeowners to monitor and automate energy usage in real time.
 This upgrade to a smart electrical panel facilitates load shifting, a critical strategy in today's energy landscape.
-With the grid under increasing strain and the opportunity to leverage Time-of-Use (TOU) rates, smart circuit breakers make energy management both convenient and profitable.To delve deeper into this innovative technology, check out our [article on Smart Electrical Panels here](insert link to the article).
+With the grid under increasing strain and the opportunity to leverage Time-of-Use (TOU) rates, smart circuit breakers make energy management both convenient and profitable.

 #### **Smart Lighting**